manicprone/joint-kit/README.md

 ## The Joint Concept

+The Joint Library is an instantiable Class.
+Its instances are "_Joints_".

+Joints connect to your persistence solution (to provide a data transactions layer), and your server framework (to serve as an HTTP API).

+<span>---</span>

-The attitude of Joint is to be flexible, not opinionated... handling the "85%" of your application requirements, while allowing the developer to provide the "15%" of nuance, if needed.
+The attitude of Joint is to be flexible, not restrictive... handling the "85%" of your application requirements, while allowing the developer to provide the "15%" of nuance, if needed.

 Though, for a standard application or service, the Joint Library can theoretically provide a complete implementation of your data layer, without any extra programming.